 During Thanksgiving, our family decided to do something different.
 Since our adult children are scattered about the Midwest, we decided to meet in the middle.
-We rented a place in La Salle county outside of North Utica, Illinois, about a 90-minute drive from Chicago.
+We rented a place in La Salle county outside North Utica, Illinois, about a 90-minute drive from Chicago.
 Our real purpose was to be together for Thanksgiving, but we were delighted to discover that we were a stone’s throw from one of the most distinguished state parks in northern Illinois.
 One with the great natural beauty of its deep canyons shared with a dark history.

 Illinois Starved Rock State Park has been voted the #1 natural attraction in Illinois.
 The 2,600-acre park has eighteen distinct canyons.
 Each was carved out of the St. Peter Sandstone by glacial melting and the Illinois River’s ever-persistent water action.
-The Starved Rock Lodge Visitors Center & Conference Center area parking areas are the trailheads to the rest of the park and are considered the starting point for guided and self-guided hiking of the various trails and canyons.
+The Starved Rock Lodge Visitors Center & Conference Center area parking areas are the trailheads to the rest of the park.
+They are considered the starting point for guided and self-guided hiking of the various trails and canyons.
 Its thirteen miles of river trails and canyon trails are well marked, and many are equipped with sets of stairs to safely access the remote bluffs and steep canyons in the park.
-A Starved Rock trail map is a handy addition to your backpack
+A Starved Rock trail map is a handy addition to your backpack.

 #1 Native History of Starved Rock